-Third Sunday in Ordinary Time Please join us in this prayer service patterned after the rhythm of the Mass.
-It is another way to unite us to Christ and to each other at Saint Hubert.
+Most Holy Trinity Please join us in this prayer which unites us to Christ and to each other at Saint Hubert.

 Opening Our Heart to God In the name of the Father, and of the Son, and of the Holy Spirit.
 Amen.